OpenDataDSL/documentation/docs/product/User Guides/Excel/objects.md

 ![](img/object-refresh1.png)

-Alternatively, you can click on the Master DAta link from the Refresh card on the home page.
+Alternatively, you can click on the Master Data link from the Refresh card on the home page.

 ![](img/object-refresh2.png)